 Jira for Test Management: Options, Challenges, and Solutions

-1. Use Jira itself to track your testing tasks (usually as sub-tasks to development issues or with custom issue types)
+1. Utilize Jira directly to monitor testing tasks (often as sub-tasks associated with development issues or via customized issue types)

-2. Use a Jira-based test management add-on (either free or paid)
+2. Employ a Jira-based test management add-on (which can be either free or paid)

 Using Jira for test management

-Although Jira was not designed for software testing and does not have built-in test management functionalities, the tool’s flexibility and customizable fields attract users looking to use it for tasks such as test case management.
+Although Jira wasn’t initially intended for software testing and lacks built-in test management features, its adaptable nature and customizable fields have drawn users seeking to employ it for tasks like test case management.

-Using Jira as a test management tool is possible but comes with challenges — which may outweigh the advantages, depending on the size and structure of your unique testing team.
+However, utilizing Jira as a test management tool presents challenges that could potentially outweigh the benefits, particularly depending on the size and structure of your QA and development team.

 A Jira board displays your team’s work as cards you can move between columns.
 Jira comes with many elaborate features like backlogs, roadmaps, and customizations that make it a popular tool for more complex software development tasks.